 Never, in the history of the world, will there ever be another movie like Caligula.
 And never, in the history of this website, will there ever be a movie more difficult than Caligula to describe.

 It all began with Gore Vidal writing a screenplay about the life of the infamous Roman Emperor Caligula, based on an unproduced television mini-series by Roberto Rossellini.
-Though Vidal and Franco Rossellini (Roberto's nephew) originally only intended for it to be a modestly-budgeted historical drama; when they couldn't obtain funding they went to none other than the founder of Penthouse magazine, Bob Guccione.
-And it's actually not his first film, either.
-Previously, Guccione produced Chinatown.
+Though Vidal and Franco Rossellini (Roberto's nephew) originally only intended for it to be a modestly-budgeted historical drama, they were unable to attain funding for it and sought help from none other than the founder of Penthouse magazine, Bob Guccione.
+And it's actually not his first film, either; Guccione previously produced Chinatown.
 Yes, really.

 From the start, Caligula was plagued by difficulties.
 According to Guccione in a 1980 Penthouse magazine interview, Vidal (whom Guccione called a "prodigious talent") started trouble with a Time magazine interview in which he called directors parasites living off writers, and that the director need only follow the directions as provided by the author of the screenplay.
 According to Guccione, an enraged Brass responded to Vidal's comments by throwing Vidal out of the studio.
 Guccione was forced to side with Brass (whom he called "a megalomaniac") because "Gore's work was basically done and Tinto's work was about to begin."

-By the time the principal photography on Caligula had completed, Vidal (having a previous issue with his involvement in the infamous Myra Breckinridge) was concerned about being associated with such an out-of-control production.
-Fearing the film would turn out incoherent, Vidal distanced himself from the project.
+By the time the principal photography on Caligula had completed, Vidal (having a previous issue with his involvement in the infamous Myra Breckinridge) was concerned about being associated with such an out-of-control production, but also disliking the political satire Brass and Mc Dowell had inserted into the story, Vidal distanced himself from the project.
 Of Vidal, Brass concluded, "If I ever really get mad at Gore Vidal, I'll publish his script."
 (An early draft is included as an extra on the Imperial Edition DVD release.)

-As the film entered post-production, Guccione took control of the film footage, fired Brass for running up huge costs (Guccione claims Brass shot enough film to "make the original version of Ben-Hur about 50 times over"), casting actual criminals as Roman senators, and using what Guccione considered "fat, ugly, and wrinkled old women" in the sex scenes instead of his Penthouse Pets.
+As the film entered post-production, Guccione took control of the film footage, fired Brass for running up huge costs (Guccione claims Brass shot enough film to "make the original version of Ben-Hur about 50 times over"), casting anarchists and criminals as Roman senators, and using what Guccione considered "fat, ugly, and wrinkled old women" in the sex scenes instead of his Penthouse Pets.
 (In actuality, the women weren't "ugly" or "old" at all, just not as beautiful as Guccione's models.)
 Guccione hired friend Giancarlo Lui to reedit the film.
 Lui was instructed to refashion the film into something more in keeping with what Vidal had first scripted, while delivering the sexual content demanded by Guccione; they shot and added hardcore scenes.
+Guccione's recut also removed Brass' satire and much of the humor (and context which would have indicated that the film was meant to be funny), simply painting Caligula as a man mad with power without Brass' subtext, turning the film into an erotic drama.

 With much footage improvised and rewritten from the original draft of the film, Lui further scrambled, re-cut, and deleted scenes altogether.
 Many of the sex scenes shot by Brass were removed, replaced by approximately six minutes of hardcore sex shot by Guccione and Lui.
 In the end, the final cut of the film had strayed far afield from what either Vidal or Brass had intended.